shishenyxx/Adult_brain_somatic_mosaicism/README.md

 -----------------------------------

 ### 3. Pipelines for the data analysis, variant filtering, comprehensive annotations, and statistical analysis
-#### 3.1 Pipelines for mosaic variant determination, annotations, and plotting
+#### 3.1 Pipelines for mosaic variant determination, annotations, and plotting for ID01
 [Codes](https://github.com/shishenyxx/Adult_brain_somatic_mosaicism/blob/master/pipelines/Codes_for_mosaic_variant_annotations_after_MPAS.py) to filter and annotate on MPAS and snMPAS data.

 [Codes and config files](https://github.com/shishenyxx/Adult_brain_somatic_mosaicism/tree/master/plotting/circos) for the Circos plot of square root-transformed AFs measured by MPAS.